-Landholders interested in establishing a BSA will need to submit a Business case (meeting the requirements outlined in section 5.2) or a draft Biodiversity Stewardship Site Assessment Report (BSSAR) with their application.
-The BCT will review the Business case or draft BSSAR as part of the bid evaluation process.
+Landholders interested in establishing a BSA will need to submit a Business case or a draft or finalised Biodiversity Stewardship Site Assessment Report (BSSAR) (meeting the requirements outlined in section 5.2) with their application.
+The BCT will review the document as part of the bid evaluation process.
 If the bid is accepted, the BCT will commit to purchasing the credits by entering into a credit sale agreement with the landholder.
-The credits are then purchased once the BSA site is established and credits created.
+The credits are then purchased once the BSA site is established, and credits created.